-When you create your flex family of asset types (see "Step 1: Create a Flex Family or a New Flex Family Member" on page 325), you specify both an internal and an external name for your asset types.
+When you create your flex family of asset types (see "Step 1: Create a Flex Family" on page 329), you specify both an internal and an external name for your asset types.

 The internal name is used for the primary storage table in the database.
 The external name is used in the CS-Direct Advantage "New," "Edit," and "Inspect" forms, in search results list, and so on.
 For example, the internal name for the attribute editor asset type is AttrTypes but that name is not used in the user interface.
 And the internal name for the GE Lighting sample site's article asset type is AArticles but that name is not used in the user interface.